Draggie306/CheatSheets/A level/source/A level OCR Geography - Physical.md

 After the ice has melted and deglaciation has occurred, this material may then fall down from the back wall due to its aspect and steep relief, which is known as scree.

 ![A corrie.](https://cheatsheet-assets.ibaguette.com/alevel/geography/Corrie.png)
-*The processes occuring in a Corrie.*
+*The processes occurring in a Corrie.*

 ### Arêtes